MinnowBoard-org/website/pages/legacy-boards/legacy-boards.md

-## Legacy MinnowBoard Boards
+## Legacy MinnowBoard Development Boards

-Below are the legacy MinnowBoard boards that have been released along with all technical specifications and open source design files.
+Below are the legacy MinnowBoard development boards that have been released along with all technical specifications and open source design files.

 ### [MinnowBoard MAX (2014)](minnowboard-max)